LTJ508/Computer_Science_and_Engineering/Semester - 09, Spring 2025/BIO 103 - AWN/readme.md

-# These file are not shared publicly for avoiding copyright issue...
+# These files are not shared publicly to avoid copyright issues

 01. Lecture Slides
+02. Sample Questions

-# For missing you can contact me thru NSU mail 2211424642
+## For missing files, you can contact me through NSU mail 2211424642